Dean's Welcome Address

 Vice Dean, Faculty of Dentistry

-Dr. Kikelomo Kolawole is an alumna of the Obafemi Awolowo University, she graduated with the Bachelor of Dental Surgery degree (B.Ch.D.) in 1996 with prizes in Community Dentistry, Periodontology and Oral and Maxillofacial Surgery.
-She obtained the Fellowship of the West African College of Surgeons (Orthodontics) in 2005.
+Dr. Olufemi Oyetola is an alumnus of the prestigious Obafemi Awolowo University.
+He graduated with the Bachelor of Dental Surgery degree (B.ch.D) in 2005 with prizes in Oral and maxillofacial Surgery, Community Dentistry and Restorative Dentistry.
+He obtained the Fellowship of the National Postgraduate Medical College (Oral Medicine) in 2013.